Celebrating Holy Communion: A Tutorial

 The United Methodist Book of Worship gives a very simple suggestion for celebrants as they pray the epiclesis: "The pastor may hold hands, palms down, over the bread and cup."
 This action is appropriate and very simple.
 In my opinion, it is also the very least that should be done while presiding.

-In many liturgical traditions it is also appropritate for the celebrant to make the sign of the cross in a horizontal plane over the bread and cup.
-This can be done most effectively at the very beginning of the epiclesis; as pictured in the above photo, the celebrant begins by drawing the vertical bar toward him or herself while saying: "Pour out your Holy Spirit ...."
+In many liturgical traditions it is also appropriate for the celebrant to make the sign of the cross in a horizontal plane over the bread and cup.
+This can be done most effectively at the very beginning of the epiclesis; as pictured in this photo, the celebrant begins by drawing the vertical bar toward him or herself while saying: "Pour out your Holy Spirit ...."

 Pour out your Holy Spirit on us gathered here...